Yemmyismighty/Yemmyismighty/README.md

 # 👋 Hi, I'm Adeyemi

-💻 Cybersecurity undergrad | Full-Stack Developer | AI & Automation Enthusiast
+💻 Cybersecurity Graduate | Full-Stack Developer | AI & Automation Enthusiast

 I build secure, scalable, and user-focused applications — from fintech trading systems to publishing platforms.
 On Upwork and beyond, I help businesses and creators bring their ideas to life with clean, production-ready code.